rachelsanders/Flask-FeatureFlags/README.md

     python setup.py install

+Flask-FeatureFlags supports Python 2.6, 2.7, and 3.3+.

-Flask-FeatureFlags supports Python 2.5+ (but not Python 3 yet).
-Be aware that Flask dropped support for Python 2.5 in their 0.10 release and we will too in our next release.
+Version 0.1 of Flask-FeatureFlags supports Python 2.5 (but not Python 3), so use that version if you need it.
+Be aware that both Flask and Jinja have dropped support for Python 2.5.

 Docs
 ====